Watercourse Mapping in the Gallatin Valley

 Program Planning Dashboard.

-Thanks to the following partners for helping to financially support the Watercourse Mapping project: USGS, Gallatin Conservation District, Montana Department of Environmental Quality, and Custer Gallatin National Forest.
+Thanks to the following partners for helping to financially support the Watercourse Mapping project: USGS, Gallatin Conservation District, Montana Department of Environmental Quality, Custer Gallatin National Forest, Montana State Library, Gallatin County, the Association of Gallatin Agricultural Irrigators, and the Gallatin Watershed Council.
 If your group is interested in supporting this work, contact Lilly McLane at lilly@gallatinwatershedcouncil.org